Nearata/myanimelist-rest-api/README.md

 ## License

 Distributed under the MIT license.
-See `LICENSE` for more information.
+See [LICENSE](LICENSE) for details.

 ## Contributing